tttmmmyyyy/fixlang/Documentation.md

     - Creates an array of the specified length and elements of the specified value.
 - `Std.Array.from_map : Int -> (Int -> a) -> Std.Array a`
     - Creates an array of the specified length and elements specified by the function given as the second argument at each index.
+- `Std.Array.len : Std.Array a -> Int`
+    - Returns the length of an array.
 - `Std.Array.get : Int -> Std.Array a -> a`
-    - Returns an element of an array at the specified index.
+    - Returns an element of an array at an index.
 - `Std.Array.set : Int -> a -> Std.Array a -> Std.Array a`
-    - Updates a value of an element at the specified index of an array.
+    - Updates a value of an element at an index of an array.
     - This function clones the given array if it is shared between multiple references.
 - `Std.Array.set! : Int -> a -> Std.Array a -> Std.Array a`
-    - Updates a value of an element at the specified index of an array.
+    - Updates a value of an element at an index of an array.
     - This function always update the given array.
 If the given array is shared between multiple references, this function panics.
-- `Std.Array.len : Std.Array a -> Int`
+- `Std.Array.mod : Int -> (a -> a) -> Std.Array a -> Std.Array a`
-    - Returns the length of an array.
+    - Modifies a value of an element at the specified index of an array by a function.
+    - This function clones the array if it is shared between multiple references.
+- `Std.Array.mod! : Int -> (a -> a) -> Std.Array a -> Std.Array a`
+    - This function clones the array if it is shared between multiple references.
+    - This function always update the array.
+If the array is shared between multiple references, this function panics.

+NOTE: In a future, we will add lens functions such as `act : [f: Functor] Int -> (a -> f a) -> Array a -> f (Array a)`, which are generalization of `mod` functions.

 ### Std.Vector

 `Std.Vector` is the type of variable-length array.

 ```
-type Vector a = unbox struct ( len : Int, data : Array a );
+type Vector a = unbox struct { len : Int, data : Array a };
 ```

 ### Std.String